 - Turn to religion.
-While rarely used in fiction due to it being too quick a solution (and it failing having Unfortunate Implications), there are many cases when a saint or mystic claimed they (or someone they knew) sold their soul to the devil and were saved by Jesus or the Virgin Mary.
+While rarely used in fiction due to it being too quick a solution, there are many cases when a saint or mystic claimed they (or someone they knew) sold their soul to the devil and were saved by Jesus or the Virgin Mary.
 In these cases, you merely consecrate yourself to him; the demon only literally gets the soul after death.

 - Prove you'd already sold or given your soul to someone else, a la Homer Simpson and Mr. Krabs.

 - Manipulate some tiny, arcane loophole or hire some Rules Lawyer to render the contract null and void.
-(Rarely successful, Hell is full of lawyers after all and "Satan" literally means "prosecutor".)
+(Rarely successful, Hell is full of lawyers after all.)